-We must say that government restriction to curb smoking is help but COPD is getting worst across the world due to smoking and PM2.5 air pollution.
-Protecting the health of your lungs is more important than ever.
+We must say that government restrictions to curb smoking help, but COPD is getting worse worldwide due to smoking and PM2.5 air pollution.
+Protecting the health of your lungs is more critical than ever.

-Unfortunately, there is no cure at this point for COPD Chronic obstructive pulmonary disease.
-You can take steps to slow the progression of the disease by protecting your lungs through a healthy active lifestyle.
+Unfortunately, there is no cure for COPD, Chronic obstructive pulmonary disease.
+You can take steps to slow the progression of the disease by protecting your lungs through a healthy, active lifestyle.

 - Daily exercise

 - Wearing a good face mask with filtration if you live in a polluted area

 - Stop smoking